DOsgoodCU/filinks/README.md

       - updates publications csv,
       - replaces existing links (based on title)
       - does not find duplicates!
+      - find_pubdup.py should allow you to find duplicates, and pick which items you want to keep
+        - note that academic commons hides journals, so probably want to keep a mix of them
       - add new ones
   - Use ai to figure out which are not public domain, strategically use iri server with password.
   - formatting?